databricks/spark-training/strata_2013/index.md

        13/02/05 20:29:01 INFO storage.BlockManagerMasterActor$BlockManagerInfo: Added rdd_2_172 in memory on ip-10-188-18-127.ec2.internal:42068 (size: 271.8 MB, free: 5.5 GB)

 6. Let's try something fancier.
-   Generate a histogram of total page views on Wikipedia English pages for May to May 7, 2009.
+   Generate a histogram of total page views on Wikipedia English pages for the date range represented in our dataset (May 5 to May 7, 2009).
    The high level idea of what we'll be doing is as follows.
    First, we generate a key value pair for each line; the key is the date (the first eight characters of the first field), and the value is the number of pageviews for that date (the fourth field).